Heston Kjerstad: Professional career

-Kjerstad was selected by the Baltimore Orioles with the second overall pick in the 2020 Major League Baseball draft.
-Kjerstad signed with the Orioles on June 30, 2020 for a $5.2 million bonus.
+The Baltimore Orioles selected Kjerstad in the first round, with the second overall pick, in the 2020 Major League Baseball draft.
+Kjerstad signed with the Orioles on June 30, 2020, for a $5.2 million bonus.
 Kjerstad developed myocarditis after signing and missed spring training and all of the 2021 season.

-Kjerstad made his professional debut on June 10, 2022, for the Class-A Delmarva Shorebirds.
-In early July, he was promoted to the High-A Aberdeen IronBirds.
+After beginning the 2022 season in extended spring training, Kjerstad made his professional debut on June 10, 2022, for the Single-A Delmarva Shorebirds.
+In early July, he was promoted to the High-A Aberdeen IronBirds after batting .463 with 37 hits and 17 RBIs in 22 games with Delmarva.
+Kjerstad batted .233/.312/.362 in 163 at bats in 43 games playing for the IronBirds.
+Kjerstad played in the 2022 Arizona Fall League, where he batted .371/.400/.663, and led the league in at bats (89) and doubles (9), as he was second in strikeouts (27).

-He played in the 2022 Arizona Fall League, where he batted .371/.400/.663, and led the league in at bats (89) and doubles (9), as he was second in strikeouts (27).
+The Orioles invited Kjerstad to spring training in 2023 as a non-roster player; he batted .381 with four home runs in 23 games before being reassigned to minor league camp.
+Kjerstad began the 2023 season with the Double-A Bowie Baysox and started playing first base in addition to outfield.
+He hit .310 (57-for-184)/.383/.576/.959 and was among the Eastern League top five in batting average, slugging percentage, on-base plus slugging (OPS), triples, home runs, extra-base hits and hits with the Baysox before his promotion to the Norfolk Tides on June 5.
+His first Triple-A homer was a leadoff inside-the-parker in the seventh inning of an 8–4 away win over the Scranton/Wilkes-Barre RailRiders four days later on June 9.
+Kjerstad was selected to play in the 2023 All-Star Futures Game.
+Kjerstad batted .303 with 21 home runs and 55 RBI in 122 games between the two affiliates.